Jason Williams (basketball, born 1975): Player profile

-Early in his career, Williams built a reputation for an unorthodox "street" style of play.
-He became a regular on SportsCenter for his spectacular passes and dazzling assists.
-He regularly attempted, and mostly completed, passes such as behind-the back, no-look and half-court.
-Popular user-generated Internet-video sites contain many "home-made" highlight videos dedicated solely to Williams' highlights.
-He was also known for taking spectacular three-point shots that drove home audiences wild.
-His risky play led to turnovers: more than 3.5 per game in his second and fourth years.
-His playing style led Williams to be benched during crucial periods of some games.
-For example, in the 2000 NBA Playoffs, Williams sat out most of the fourth quarter in all five games against the Los Angeles Lakers.

-In his later years with Memphis and Miami, he tamed his extravagant playing style, achieving one of the highest assists per turnover ratios in the NBA.
+Early in his career, Williams built a reputation for an unorthodox, creative style of play.
+He regularly made behind-the back, no-look and half-court passes.
+In his later years with Memphis and Miami, he achieved one of the highest assists per turnover ratios in the NBA.

-In the Rookie Challenge of the NBA All-Star Weekend in 2000, in a counter-attack, Williams made a no-look, behind-the-back pass off the elbow on a full sprint to Raef LaFrentz.
+In the Rookie Challenge of the NBA All-Star Weekend in 2000, in a fast break, Williams made a no-look, behind-the-back pass off his elbow to Raef LaFrentz.
 "I did it so you all wouldn't ask me to ever do it again", Williams said.

 Nickname

 Williams' nickname was "White Chocolate".
 The nickname was started in Williams' rookie year by Stephanie Shepherd, a media relations assistant with the Sacramento Kings.
 "I came up with that name because of his style", Shepard said.
 "He has flash and pizazz.
 The way he does things with the ball is incredible to me.
 It reminds me of, like, schoolyard street ball when I go to Chicago."